Zaggy1024/LC_OpenBodyCams/README.md

 # OpenBodyCams
 An open-source implementation of a body/head camera that is displayed on the bottom right monitor in the ship, with the goal of appearing almost identical to the player's actual perspective while providing good performance.

-When LethalLib is installed, the body cam will not be available until an antenna is bought as a ship upgrade in the store.

 The camera view will display only the first person hands and hide the third person model as well as many mods' third-person cosmetics to prevent obstructed vision.
 Vanilla enemies that cling to the player are also supported.

+**Note:** When LethalLib is installed, the body cam will not be available until an antenna is bought as a ship upgrade in the store.
+This means that the mod will not function as client-side anymore, and will prevent you from joining hosts that don't also have OpenBodyCams with its ship upgrade enabled.
+If you wish to join such lobbies with LethalLib installed, you must disable the ship upgrade in the config.

 Please **report any issues [here](https://github.com/Zaggy1024/LC_OpenBodyCams/issues)**, and include any relevant information according to [the Debugging section](#debugging).